oracle-livelabs/adb/shared/adb-speaks-human/agentic-select-ai/build-sales-return-agent/build-sales-return-agent.md

 ## Task 4: Create a Task to Handle the Product Return

-You'll define a task that a Select AI agent can include in its reasoning process.
-Each task has a unique name and a set of attributes that specify the agent’s behavior when planning and performing the task.
+You'll define a task that a Select AI agent will perform.
+Each task has a unique name and a set of attributes that specify  its behavior when planning and performing the task.
 In this scenario, you'll describe the interaction with the customer and how to respond in various cases.

 Create Handle\_Product\_Return\_Task.